abinashpun/abinashpun.github.io/_portfolio/portfolio-2-DNN.md

 ---
-title: "Interacition Vertex with Deep Neural Network"
+title: "Interaction Vertex with Deep Neural Network"
 excerpt: "Implementing Deep Neural Network to predict the interaction vertex of tracks in SpinQuest Experiment"
 collection: portfolio
 tags: